Chiral symmetry-breaking corrections to strong decays of D*s0(2317) and D's1(2460) in HH\c{hi}PT: Introduction

-Because masses of these two states are lower than the $DK$ and $D^{*}K$ thresholds respectively, their strong decays are isospin violating and occur through two steps: $D_{s0}^{*}(2317)\rightarrow D_{s}+\eta\rightarrow D_{s}+\pi^{0}$ and $D_{s1}^{'}(2460)\rightarrow D_{s}^{*}+\eta\rightarrow D_{s}^{*}+\pi^{0}$.
-Many discussions of their strong and radiative decays, and the decays into them from the beauty mesons have been presented \cite{Colangelo2003,Godfrey2003,Bardeen2003,Kolomeitsev2004,Huang2004,Dai1998,Gan2010, Deandrea2003,Mehen2004,Guo2008,Wei2006,Fayyazuddin2004}.
-Moreover, the branching ratios of their strong and radiative decays were measured quite accurately by Belle Collaboration \cite{Belle} and Babar Collaboration \cite{Babar}.
-However, the strong decay widths from various approaches differ significantly \cite{Colangelo2003,Godfrey2003,Bardeen2003,Wei2006,Fayyazuddin2004}.
-Moreover, decay widths of their observed non-strange partners cannot be well fitted by just leading order contributions \cite{Mehen2004,Colangelo2012}.
-To resolve this discrepancy, a more careful calculation of their strong decay widths will be very helpful.
+Quantities, which have different values in different interpretations, would be useful to distinguish them, such as the decay modes.
+However, as masses of these two states are lower than the $DK$ and $D^{*}K$ thresholds respectively, the potentially dominant s-wave decay modes $D_{s0}^{*}(2317) \rightarrow DK$ and $D_{s1}^{'}(2460) \rightarrow D^{*}K$ are kinematically forbidden.
+Therefore, the isospin violating strong decays and radiative decays are the promising quantities.
+In literatures, many discussions of their strong and radiative decays, and the decays into them from the beauty mesons have been presented \cite{Mehen2004,Bardeen2003,Fayyazuddin2004,Wei2006,Lu2006,Godfrey2003,Liu2006,Colangelo2003,Ishida2004,ValeryLyubovitskij2007,Guo2014,Guo2008,Guo2013,Cheng2003,Nielsen2006,Mohler2013,Segovia2012}.
+Moreover, the branching ratios of their strong and radiative decays were measured quite accurately by Belle Collaboration \cite{Belle} and BABAR Collaboration \cite{BABAR}.
+Nevertheless, the single-pion strong decay widths, one of the most important quantities, differ significantly from various approaches.
+It can be concluded that they are several tens of \mbox{KeV} in the $c\bar{s}$ scenario for the small $\eta-\pi^{0}$ mixing angle $\sim10^{-2}$ (see e.g. results in Ref. \cite{Wei2006}), while near one hundred \mbox{KeV} in other scenarios due to additional direct strong isospin-violating transitions (see e.g. discussions in Ref. \cite{ValeryLyubovitskij2007}).
+However, a direct experimental judgement of this still needs to be found.
+Furthermore, decay widths of their observed non-strange partners cannot be well fitted by just leading order contributions, as can be seen from the discussions in Ref. \cite{Colangelo2012,Mehen2004}.
+To decipher this discrepancy, a more careful calculation of their strong decay widths will be very helpful.